All Episodes

 And then they're going to grow up thinking the country is in vast need of reform.

-And it's just, it's it's it's just an absolute shame.
+And it's just an absolute shame.

-You know, I I'm naive.
+You know, I'm naive, admittedly so.

 And I also live in great conflict.

-Uh maybe African Americans, and that's a that's a huge hill to climb slavery and to turn something like that into love of I can understand that intellectually.
+Maybe African Americans, that's a huge hill to climb, slavery, and to turn something like that into love of God.

-But at some point, you have to realize that was then that was way back then, and we're one of the few countries that's ever abolished it and gone to war with ourselves to do so.
+But at some point, you have to realize that was then, that was way back then, and we're one of the few countries that's ever abolished it and gone to war with ourselves to do so.

 There's even a positive ramification from that.

-I I literally don't understand elite leftists and their hate for the country.
+I literally don't understand elite leftists and their hate for the country.

 To me, it's irrational.

-But then the other side of me understands their irrationality because I know who they are, and I understand what their inner needs are, and so I just but it still makes no sense to me.
+But then the other side of me understands their irrationality because I know who they are and I understand what their inner needs are.

-And so the mission here is to try to get to these kids before they are totally gone, and we have to get to them sometime later in life.
+And so the mission here is to try to get to these kids before they are totally gone.

-But when I get a call like this with a story like this where the teacher didn't want the book even brought into the school for the show until and then called the student's parent asking for it.
+When I get a call like this with a story like this where the teacher didn't want the book even brought into the school for the show and tell and then called the student's parent asking for it, you'll excuse me for taking a positive out of that.

-Here is uh here's Stephen Biloxi, Mississippi, as we head back to the phones.
+Here's Stephen Biloxi, Mississippi, as we head back to the phones.

 Great to have you on the program.